Deep Learning Methods for Adjusting Global MFD Speed Estimations to Local Link Configurations: Methodology

 \begin{linenomath}

 \end{linenomath}

-For the effective extraction of this sequential information, this study employs Gated Recurrent Units (GRUs).
-GRUs are widely used for processing time series data, capturing relevant historical context while mitigating common challenges such as the vanishing gradient problem \cite{cho2014properties}.
+For the effective extraction of this sequential information, this study employs {GRUs}.
+The models are widely used for processing time series data, capturing relevant historical context while mitigating common challenges such as the vanishing gradient problem \cite{cho2014properties}.
 Compared to LSTM, GRU has a simpler structure with faster convergence speed, higher computational efficiency, and fewer parameters for training.
-The model architecture, depicted in Fig.~\ref{fig:GRU}, revolves around the GRU's capability to update its hidden state $h_t$ at each timestep $t$.
-This update depends crucially on both the current input $x_t$ and the previous hidden state $h_{t-1}$.
-The current input $x_t$ is defined as the network average speed calculated at the time steps $[t-t', t]$.
-This approach ensures that the GRU model integrates the dynamic changes in traffic flow, reflecting fluctuations in network speed, which are critical for accurate traffic estimation.
+The model architecture, depicted in Fig.~\ref{fig:GRU}, revolves around the GRU's capability to update its hidden state $\vec{h}_t^{temp}$ at each timestep $t$.
+This update depends crucially on both the current input $V^t_{\text{mean}}$ and the previous hidden state $\vec{h}_{t-1}^{temp}$.
 The mathematical formulation of the GRU's update process is as follows,

 \begin{linenomath}